About Sparky and Shady

 I’m a wellbeing and behaviour support educator with a psychology degree and more than 30 years’ experience working with children, educators and families.

-My background includes teaching in public, private, specialist, alternate and faith-based schools.
+My background includes teaching in public, state, private, specialist, alternate and faith-based schools.
 I have worked with children with autism, additional needs, complex trauma, anxiety, grief, behaviour challenges and many different learning and emotional needs.
 I hold a Bachelor of Education (Special Education and Behaviour Management) and a Bachelor of Psychological Science with Honours.

 I am not a practising psychologist and I do not diagnose or treat mental health concerns.
 My work is educational and preventative.
-My goal is to share knowledge and tools so children, educators and families have language and strategies that support wellbeing, self-regulation, connection and healthy relationships from an early age.
+My goal is to share knowledge and tools so children, educators and families have language and strategies that support wellbeing, mindfulness, self-regulation, connection and healthy relationships from an early age.

 Why I created Sparky and Shady

 When I was 22, I had a serious motorbike accident that changed my life.
-During my recovery, I realised I had never really been taught how my body, thoughts, feelings and behaviour all worked together.
+During my recovery, I realised I had never been taught how my body, thoughts, feelings and behaviour all worked together.
 I wanted to understand myself, and I realised I wanted children to understand themselves too.
-That was the beginning of the “I want to understand how human beings work” journey.
+That was the beginning of the Sparky and Shady journey.

 Years later, while working as a behaviour support teacher, I was supporting a nine-year-old boy who was struggling to self-regulate.
 He was shouting, swearing, threatening people and hitting trees with a stick.
 I felt completely overwhelmed.
 I closed my eyes and quietly asked, “How can I help this kid?”